 The franchisee did not have an exclusive territory and there was no limit on the franchisor's ability to open new stores.
-The franchisee did not have a right to be considered to own and operate additional stores.
+The franchisee did not have a right to own and operate extra stores.

-However, under the franchisor’s expansion policy, an existing franchisee would be eligible to operate another store if they satisfied certain criteria, including compliance with the franchisor’s standards of operation.
-During the agreement, reviews of the franchisee’s store indicated that it was not meeting the necessary standards required for the franchisee to be eligible to operate another store.
+Under the franchisor’s expansion policy, an existing franchisee would be eligible to operate another store when they satisfied certain criteria.
+This included complying with the franchisor’s standards of operation.
+Reviews of the franchisee’s store during the agreement showed that it was not meeting the necessary standards to be eligible to operate another store.
 This led to issues between the franchisee and franchisor.

 Twelve months later, the franchisor decided to open a new store in an area near the franchisee's store, due to perceived commercial benefits of expanding its system.
 The franchisee was not offered the right to operate the new store.
 In this instance, the franchisor’s decision to open the store was motivated by their perceived commercial advantage.

 The franchisor has acted in good faith as its actions were based on the pursuit of its legitimate business interests.